 Uluru, also known as Ayers Rock, is one of the most recognisable places in Australia.
 I believe you have to visit Uluru if you’re in Australia.
 It’s an incredible place and the rock is so impressive in real life.

 I remember when we reached Uluru and stepping out of the car to have a look.
 It was hard to believe what I was seeing was real.
 The image of Uluru you see on postcards and photos is the same one you see when you’re there.

 It’s hard to put into words just how breathtaking it is.
 The size of Uluru is incredible.
 It’s an enormous rock, walking the Uluru track takes a good 45 minutes but it’s well worth it.

 You get to see it up close and appreciate its scale.
 Plus, you might come across some of Australia’s famous wildlife.
 I was lucky enough to see a couple of kangaroos bouncing across the rock when I visited!

 Everyone has heard of Uluru but there is arguably an even better place to visit nearby, Kata-Tjuta!
 It’s not as well-known but it’s spectacular and without a doubt one of the most famous landmarks in Northern Territory!

 Kata-Tjuta is different from Uluru, which is a large sandstone rock.
 Instead, it’s a collection of large, domed rock formations which you can walk through.

 This is what makes Kata-Tjuta so special.
 The ability to walk through the rock formations and appreciate their beauty.
-You get a sense for the scale and beauty of the place as you do the Valley of the Winds walk.
+You get a sense of the scale and beauty of the place as you do the Valley of the Winds walk.